-Though it can take years to gain enough experience to truly feel like an expert, anyone can become a consultant if they’re open to new experiences and willing to learn.
-This guide will help you understand the ins and outs of being a consultant:
+Though it can take years to truly feel like an expert on a topic, anyone can learn how to become a consultant if they’re open to new experiences and willing to develop the relevant skills.

 Ryan Duitch, founder and CEO at Arro, says a consultant is “an individual (or company) who’s hired to provide insight or guidance on anything.
 They illuminate and look at lots of layers in the company — anything from financial to cost-cutting measures and ways to improve the business operationally.”

-The salary can vary based on several factors, including how long you’ve been working in the field, your area of expertise, and additional compensation like bonuses or profit sharing.
+Your consultant salary can vary based on several factors, including how long you’ve been working in consulting your area of expertise, your industry, and additional compensation like bonuses or profit sharing.

 What Does a Consultant Do?

-It’s not uncommon for employees to be too close to the issues or too focused on their projects to come up with strategies and solutions.
-It can be difficult for them to step back and be impartial.
-A consultant, though, has broad expertise and skills and isn’t as invested as internal staff.
-This allows them to look at the situation objectively.
+It’s not uncommon for employees to be too close to the issues at hand or too focused on their initiatives to come up with workable or pragmatic strategies and solutions.
+When this happens, it can be difficult for them to step back and be impartial.

 What Industries Do Consultants Work In?

-Consultants work in any and every industry.
-This can include:
+Consultants work in any and every industry, like: